abilandz/PH8124/Lecture_4/Lecture_4.md

 read -p "Waiting for the answer: " echo ${REPLY}
 ```
-The specified message in the prompt of **read** can hint to the user what to type:
+The specified message in the prompt of **read** can hint to the user what to type as an answer:

 ```bash
 read -p "Please choose either 1, 2 or 3: "